 • accounting to all stakeholders for the school's performance and for the decisions taken.

 The Governing Body also monitors the school policies and procedures.

-Our Governors are vital to the school and are dedicated, caring individuals, from various walks of life, including parents, ex-parents and a dedicated school representative, if you wish to speak to them for any reason or have any concerns they are extremely approachable and would be pleased to contact or meet you.
+Our Governors are vital to the school and are dedicated, caring individuals, from various walks of life, including parents, ex-parents, members of the local community and a dedicated school representative.
+If you wish to speak to them for any reason or have any concerns they are extremely approachable and would be pleased to contact or meet you.